 Many people are often apprehensive about using a cane.
 Why?
 I’m not sure.
 Maybe they think it makes them look old?
 Or incompetent?
 Here is how I see it.
 If a cane allows you to keep doing the things you love - safely - why wouldn’t you want a cane?
 When the choices are leaving the cane at home and falling (talk about making a scene!) or staying home and being bored and lonely, I’ll take the cane.

 First, find a cane (or canes) you love.
 If you think something is ugly you will be a lot less likely to actually use it.
-Next, making sure the cane is the right height and learning how to walk with it correctly.
+Next, make sure the cane is the right height and learn how to walk with it correctly.

 Measuring for the Right Cane

 Having a cane that is the correct height is important for safety and for your posture.
 Many models exist that are adjustable, but you should still know the proper length to use.